quintanar401/connect-kdb-q/README.md

 Once you connected to some server you can start to execute queries.
 You can either execute the current line by pressing <kbd>Ctrl-Enter</kbd> or select some text and press <kbd>Ctrl-E</kbd>.
 Also you can select `execute-selection` command in either context or global KDB-Q menus.

 The query result will be printed into Query Result view.
-It will be created in the bottom or on the right of the current pane.
+It will be created in the bottom, top, left or on the right of the current pane/dock.
 It is actually an ordinary editor with some additional features thus you can use it as you could have used any Q editor view - execute queries, connect to servers, use other packages related to Q and etc.

 There some settings associated with this view:
+* DockPosition - where to put the view.
+Select none to use ordinary panes.
-* QueryResultsPosition - right or bottom.
+* QueryResultsPosition - right, left, top or bottom.
 Where the view will be created.
 * ResultFontSize - in order to see as much data as possible you can set a smaller font than in other editor views.
 * maxResults - if you close the query view all text will be lost but when you reopen it maxResults last queries will be added to the view.
 * maxFullResults - raw query data gets deleted to free memory for all maxResults except the last maxFullResults.